Nervosys/Botnix/docs/languages-frameworks/python.section.md

 ```

 `python3Packages.twisted` is now globally overridden.
-All packages and also all NixOS services that reference `twisted`
+All packages and also all Botnix services that reference `twisted`
 (such as `services.buildbot-worker`) now use the new definition.
 Note that `python-super` refers to the old package set and `python-self`
 to the new, overridden version.